jbudis/snakelines/docs/user/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 SnakeLines can analyse sequencing reads both from Illumina and Nanopore sequencers, with the possibility to also analyse
 single end Illumina reads.
-To specify the wa
+The configuration file has to contain the platform to specify the source of the reads, so
+that SnakeLines use appropriate rules.
+When analysing Illumina reads, further specification about the  has to be made in the
+technology entry.

 .. code-block:: yaml
     platform: illumina